 Walter Todd Sensei (1927 - 1999)

 On November 26, 1999, the Shudokan Martial Arts Association lost its President and founder.
 Walter Todd Sensei, eighth dan, has passed on.
-He was 72 years old, and his wife Eve and two children
+He was 72 years old, and his wife Eve and two children who survived him.

 While Todd Sensei had not operated a dojo for some time, he continued to teach seminars, and he remained actively involved in the Japanese martial ways until the end of his life.
 Despite advanced age, and in spite of suffering from injuries and illness for many years, he never reached a point in his life where he could no longer teach.